 (a) an assessment under the Environmental Protection Act 1986 Part IV; or

-(b) complying with a requirement under the Environmental Protection Act 1986 section 51E(1)(d) in relation to an application for a clearing permit.
+(b) complying with a requirement under the Environmental Protection Act 1986 section 51E(1)(d) or (1A) in relation to an application for a clearing permit.

 (2) If the person, in the course of carrying out the field work, finds an occurrence of a species that is a threatened species on land to which the work relates, the person must report its presence to the CEO.